Massive demand for foreign & Cambodian English Teachers

 Quality TESOL courses include a minimum of 6 hours of critically assessed teaching practice, with exposure to various ages and skill levels.
 The TESOL course in Cambodia at AVSE-TESOL includes a minimum of 14 hours of practical experience with two distinct components, observation classes and physically teaching ‘real’ classes.
 The ‘observation’ component requires TESOL trainees to ‘shadow’ an experienced ESL teacher plying their trade for a minimum of six hours.
 Once the observation classes have been checked off, the TESOL trainee moves to the critically assessed teaching practice classes.
 TESOL trainees at AVSE-TESOL teach a minimum of two 60-minute classes and three 120-minute classes (8 hours in total), with classes one, two and three being critically assessed.
 If a TESOL student feels that they’d benefit from additional teaching practice classes to build confidence – or for any other reason – this can easily be arranged with one of AVSE’s partner schools.

-TESOL Course in Cambodia AVSE-TESOL
+TESOL Course in Phnom Penh

 As the words suggest, ‘Practical teaching’ involves experience with ‘real’ students in a ‘real’ classroom environment.
 The idea is that you put into practice what you’ve learnt during your TESOL course and receive feedback.
 In a nutshell, under supervision from a qualified teacher, you give this ESL teaching caper your best shot.
 You hope to ‘swim like an Olympian’ during teaching practice classes, but the reality is that many newbies ‘dog-paddle’ – and others meet the same fate as the Titanic.
 It doesn’t matter if you’re an Olympian or have things in common with ‘Fido next door’ or Leonardo DiCaprio; teaching practice is about making a genuine effort, accepting that mistakes will happen and showing commitment to doing better next time.